 CTG monitors uterine activity and foetal heart rate.
-It is most commonly used during high-risk labour, but may be used at other times if foetal compromise is suspected.
-It is important to have a systematic approach when interpreting CTGs, and this could come up in PACES.
-On labour ward ask to practice interpreting CTGs in front of one of the doctors and get feedback.
+It is most commonly used during high-risk labour but may be used at other times if foetal compromise is suspected.
+It is important to have

 Mnemonic: DR C BRAVADO

 DR - Define Risk i.e. the indications for doing the CTG.
 These might include: